fbpx Skip to main content

 Concert Duration?

-Concerts are typically under 2 hours and include a 15-20 minute intermission.
+Concerts are typically around 2 hours and include a 15-20 minute intermission.

 What to wear?